What is CrossFit?

 PREPARE FOR THE UNKNOWN AND THE UNKNOWABLE

-You have probably heard some stuff about CrossFit, but maybe you aren’t completely clear what it is.
+What is CrossFit?
+You have probably heard some information about CrossFit, but maybe you aren’t completely clear what it is.
 By its very founding principles, CrossFit is an open source technology that leverages the Internet to spread methods and information.
 So what is CrossFit?

 CrossFit started as an underground movement against the conventional wisdoms of fitness in the 1980’s.
 At the time, corporations and government agencies (who were shaped by the corporation lobbyists) were the primary sources of what fitness means.
 They defined what you should do to be fit.
 As a result of CrossFit being a grassroots, internet driven movement, there is a lot of fragmented information floating around the web.
 Some if it is good and some bad… just like almost any industry or movement since the advent of the Internet.

 I’m going to put some of the pieces together for those of you starting your journey into the exploration of what is CrossFit.
-Paradoxically, it is a theory that is the complete inverse to everything you have learned at your 24 Hour Fitness.
+Paradoxically, it is a theory that is the complete inverse to everything you have learned at your local gym from a national chain.
 Are you ready?

 The Short Definition of CrossFit